ChuloWay/Articles/GitIntro.md

 ## Why GitHub?

 Aside from being one of the biggest communities for programmers, using GitHub is cost-free if your project is publicly available and comes with a wiki and issue tracker that make it simple to provide more detailed documentation and obtain feedback on your work.
-To contribute, simply fork a project, make your modifications, and then send them a pull request via the GitHub youb interface; you will become acquainted with these terminologies as you progress.

 ## Git Vs GitHub